 National Safety Council Estimate

 There is uncertainty associated with any estimate.
-The 90% confidence interval for the estimate of traffic deaths this holiday is 327 to 462.
-This confidence interval cannot account for the unknown impact COVID-19 social distancing practices will have on holiday travel.
+The 90% confidence interval for the estimate of traffic deaths this holiday is 386 to 552.
+This confidence interval cannot fully account for the unknown impact of the rapidly evolving response to the COVID-19 pandemic and its potential impact to holiday travel.
 Because of the unprecedented impact COVID-19 is having on social activities, the uncertainty of this year’s estimate is increased.
 This chart shows NSC Labor Day holiday fatality estimates and confidence intervals compared to the actual number of deaths.

 - Data Table

 Source: Estimates and confidence intervals are calculated by NSC; actual deaths reflect NSC analysis of National Highway Traffic Safety Administration (NHTSA) Fatality Analysis Reporting System (FARS) data.

 A medically consulted injury is an injury serious enough that a medical professional was consulted.
 Based on the current medically consulted injury to death ratio of 114:1 and rounded to the nearest hundred, the estimate of nonfatal medically consulted injuries that will result from crashes during the holiday period is 53,100, with a 90% confidence interval of 44,000 to 63,000.

 Studies show seat belts, when used, are 45% effective in preventing fatalities among front-seat passenger car occupants (see note below for more detail).
 An estimated 184 lives may be saved this Labor Day holiday period because vehicle occupants wear their safety belts.
 An additional 108 lives could be saved if everyone wears safety belts.